frederickaplan/fdh/files/PART2/fdh-2-3.md

 4) For creating digital representations of these texts one needs to combine powerful digital typography and universal textual representations standards

+The course is organised in two parts.
+The first one is dealing with the evolution of Handwritten and Printed texts and the second one on the way to encode this evolution.

 ## Scripts

 ### Scripts and Writing Systems